What you should know before accepting an offer on your property.

 |VIC||3 business days.
 Cooling-off period doesn’t apply if 3 days before or after a public auction.
 Industrial/commercial and farms can be exempt.||0.2%||0.2%|

 |WA||None||100%||$400,000 (sale must proceed)|

-No, a cooling off period is only for the buyer and not the seller.
-Once a vendor (the seller) has signed the sale contract, they cannot back out of that sale.
+No, a cooling-off period is only for the buyer, not the seller.
+Once a seller has signed the sale contract, they cannot back out of that sale.

-- Can buyers pull out of a property sale when the cooling off period ends?
+Can buyers pull out of a property sale after the cooling-off period ends?

-No, buyers must go through with the purchase on the terms of the contract after the cooling off period.
+No, buyers must go through with the purchase as detailed in the terms of the contract, after the cooling-off period has finished.

 Extra general information

 If you’re unsatisfied with your real estate agent and you’d like to suspend the listing agreement, most agents are willing to cooperate if you provide a sufficient reason.